agraef/midizap/README.md

 ## Shift Status

-Finally, there's a special `SHIFT` token which can be used to toggle an internal shift state.
-This comes in handy if you want to generate different output for certain MIDI messages depending on the shift status.
-Only one such shift status is available in the present implementation.
-Also note that the `SHIFT` token doesn't generate any output by itself; it merely toggles the internal shift bit which can then be queried in other translations to distinguish between shifted and unshifted bindings for the same input message.
+The special `SHIFT` token toggles an internal shift state, which can be used to generate alternative output for certain MIDI messages.
+Please note that the `SHIFT` token doesn't generate any output by itself; it merely toggles the internal shift bit which can then be queried in other translations to distinguish between shifted and unshifted bindings for the same input message.

 To these ends, there are two additional prefixes which indicate the shift status in which a translation is active.
 Unprefixed translations are active only in unshifted state.
 The `^` prefix denotes a translation which is active only in shifted state, while the `?` prefix indicates a translation which is active in *both* shifted and unshifted state.

-Many Mackie-like DAW controllers have some designated shift keys which can be used for this purpose, but the following will actually work with any key-style MIDI message.
+Many DAW controllers have some designated shift keys which can be used for this purpose, but the following will actually work with any key-style MIDI message.
 E.g., to bind the shift key (`A#5`) on a Mackie controller:

 ~~~
 ?A#5 SHIFT